The Top 6 Fabrics You Should Avoid Wearing and Why

 Brunza also advises people to buy high quality European garments made with the finest fabrics.
 Expensive clothing may seem overpriced, but the quality of the raw materials is superior, and the fibers can be woven into beautiful fabrics that are soft and strong, requiring little chemical processing to make them suitable for you, the consumer.
 They also last you for years, which makes them a cost-effective and sustainable purchase in the long run.

 Remember to avoid chemical dry cleaning whenever possible and wash your clothes in a “green” detergent.
+We love the refillable laundry detergent provided by our friends at MyGreenFills, a non-toxic laundry subscription service.

 Reducing your toxic load by watching what you are putting into your body and developing immune boosting strategies like sipping probiotic drinks and eating fermented vegetables daily can have a tremendous impact on creating a thriving inner ecosystem.
 Organic food, pure water, and natural or organic clothing can work together to enhance your wellbeing and help you live a healthier life.